tdwg/bdq/tg2/_review/docs/list/bdqcore/index.md

 		</tr>
 		<tr>
 			<td>Notes</td>
 			<td>Only fields that are empty will be have changes proposed, and only if dwc:eventDate has a valid ISO 8601-1 date.
 The dwc:eventDate is the canonical form of the event date (it is the first trusted form).
-If event date does not contain a range,  dwc:startDayOfYear = dwc:endDayOfYear.
+If event date does not contain a range,dwc:startDayOfYear = dwc:endDayOfYear.
 Time (as compared to date) is not deemed a CORE component.
 Note, see sequencing tests section of standards document, run this amendment after any other amendment which may affect dwc:eventDate</td>
 		</tr>
 		<tr>
 			<td>Github Issue Labels</td>